No-code is the future.

 Voiceflow does exactly that.

 With Voiceflow you can prototype on the browser or try it on the actual voice device, thanks to the feature that lets you upload with one click.
 Voiceflow can be used for Alexa or Google Assistant.
 And even when you are working with a team, there’s a space in the tool just for that purpose.

 What makes Voiceflow especially good is probably its UI.
-With the drag and drop method, the tool lets you visually prepare your voice app in a very efficient and fun way.
+With the drag-and-drop option, the no-code software lets you visually prepare your voice app in a very efficient and fun way.